-And in this lecture, we have covered the arrival process of the two type 1 is the discrete time and the another is the continuous time arrival process and we have also discussed the random walk and we have discussed a simple stochastic process arises in the population model and the Gaussian process that I will discuss later.
+And there is another stochastic process Gaussian process that I'll discuss in the later lectures and in this lecture we have covered the arrival process of the two type.
+One is the discrete time and the another is a continuous time arrival process and we have also discussed the random walk and we have discussed a simple stochastic process arises in the population model and the Gaussian process that I will discuss later.
+And the references books are which.